Brookdale Park: History

 Before Brookdale was a park, the area was used by the First Nations Lenape Native Americans, later known as the Delaware, as a planting/gathering ground.
 In the late 17th century, Dutch pioneers took over the area, farming rhubarb on it, and put their houses there.
 This was the beginning of what would grow into Speertown and then be merged with Cranetown to make Montclair.
 The Brookdale area was originally called Stonehouse Plains by the Dutch.

 Land started to be purchased in 1928 and all the land, 121.41 acre in total, were purchased by 1931.
-Frederick Law Olmsted Firm was chosen as the firm to design the park, and they completed most of the park by 1930 but the Great Depression slowed work down.
+The Frederick Law Olmsted Firm was chosen as the firm to design the park, and they completed most of the park by 1930 but the Great Depression slowed work down.
 It was finished in 1937.
 This firm is well known for designing much of the National Mall in Washington, D.C., and Central Park in New York City.

 Old timers recall the park being the site of the area's coal/wood ash dump.
 Off Grove Street and down what is now Chester Road, the dirt lane saw horse-drawn ash wagons carrying the discarded ashes and clinkers of coal-burning furnaces collected from homes in the surrounding towns.
 As coal was replaced by oil and then gas as a heating fuel, the dump became part of the future Essex County park site.

 On January 15, 2023 at 11:30 pm, a fatal one-car crash occurred on the downhill left bend of West Circuit Drive.
 An SUV left the roadway striking a lamp post, an exercise beam and a tree at high speed.
 Three minors in the car were injured and taken to local hospitals.
 One boy, 16-year-old Nathan Latifi, died in the accident.
 All four occupants were students at Glen Ridge High School.